fedora-infra/bodhi/docs/developer_docs.rst

 Before you submit a pull request to Bodhi, please ensure that it meets these criteria:

 * All tests must pass.
-* New code should have 100% test coverage.
+* New code must have 100% test coverage.
 This one is particularly important, as we don't want to deploy any broken code into production.
-* New functions, methods, and classes should have docblocks that explain what the code block is, and describing any parameters it accepts and what it returns (if anything).
+* New functions, methods, and classes must have docblocks that explain what the code block is, and describing any parameters it accepts and what it returns (if anything).
+You can use the ``pydocstyle`` utility to automatically check your code for this.
+There is a ``bodhi.tests.test_style.TestStyle.test_code_with_pydocstyle`` test, that is slowly being expanded to enforce PEP-257 across the codebase.
-* New code should follow `PEP-8 <https://www.python.org/dev/peps/pep-0008/>`_.
+* New code must follow `PEP-8 <https://www.python.org/dev/peps/pep-0008/>`_.
 You can use the ``flake8`` utility to automatically check your code.
-There is a ``bodhi.tests.test_style.TestStyle.test_code_with_flake8`` test, that is slowly being expanded to enforce PEP-8 across the codebase.
+There is a ``bodhi.tests.test_style.TestStyle.test_code_with_flake8`` to enforce this style.
 * Add an entry to ``docs/release_notes.rst`` for any changes you make that should be in release notes.
 * Make sure your commits are atomic.
 Each commit should focus on one improvement or bug fix.
 If you